 As a result, the audience ends up becoming complicit to the whole proceedings.
 Instead of being a commentary, it’s voyeuristic.
 It’s clear that the film is only interested in Belfort and not much else and in doing so, DiCaprio and Scorsese ends up giving him a three hour long blowjob.
 It fits in a way, but makes the cautionary tale of excess ring hollow.
 The film can’t separate itself from the world it’s trying to expose.

-It’s still entertaining and probably the funniest Scorsese movie yet, but there’s too much focus on Wolfie instead of the Wall Street.
+It’s still entertaining and probably the funniest Scorsese movie yet, but it’s too focused on Belfort’s lifestyle and shenanigans to mean more than just another tale of decadence.